FireMonkey Panel tricks – Panel Color and Transparent Panels

 FireMonkey_Panel_Color

 I have seen some complex solutions to achieve this, but this is really quite easy to do.
 You just need one line of code.
+Well, two lines if you count the USES

 Change the panel color